bluz71/vim-mistfly-statusline/README.md

 [ALE](https://github.com/dense-analysis/ale) or
 [Coc](https://github.com/neoclide/coc.nvim) errors.

-By default, the `x` character, will be displayed.
+By default, the `E` character, will be displayed.

 To specify your own error symbol please add the following to your initialization
 file: